Smith sets PGA Tour record and outlasts Rahm at Kapalua

 They matched birdies and pars on the same holes the rest of the way.
 Rahm closed with a 66 to finish at 33-under 259.

+“This golf course only has one defense and that’s the wind,” Rahm said.
+“If people are shooting between 20 and 26 under with 20-mile-an-hour winds, what do you expect us to do when there’s absolutely no wind?”

-Matt Jones of Australia tried to join the race, holing out for eagle on the 13th, making a 4-foot eagle putt on the 15th and holing a 50-foot birdie putt on the 17th.
-A final birdie allowed Jones to tie the Plantation course record at 61 — Justin Thomas and Rahm each shot 61 on Saturday — to finish third.
+Jones tried to join the race, holing out for eagle on the 13th, making a 4-foot eagle putt on the 15th and holing a 50-foot birdie putt on the 17th.
+A final birdie allowed Jones to post the third score of 61 — Justin Thomas also tied the record on Saturday — to finish third.

+Jones was at 32-under 260, one shot better than the previous record, two shots short of winning.

+“If you told me I would have shot 32 under I would have been more than happy to sit in the clubhouse and let everyone play and see what happens,” Jones said.

 Smith picked up his fourth PGA Tour victory — two were team titles in New Orleans — and became the sixth player to have won at both Hawaii stops on the PGA Tour.
 He won the Sony Open in Honolulu two years ago in a playoff.